aileot/nvim-thyme/README.md

   - Implicit paren-completions on [parinfer][].
   - Colorful output on [the builtin treesitter][].

-## Motivation
+## Motivations

-To cut down startuptime, checking Fennel should be skipped at startup if possible.
+- To cut down startuptime, checking Fennel should be skipped at startup if possible.
-And I don't like to mess up `lua/` as I still write Lua when it seems to be more suitable than Fennel.
+- I don't like to mess up `lua/` as I still write Lua when it seems to be more suitable than Fennel.
 (Type annotation helps us very much.)
+- ...and more features!

 The project started from scratch. _Now in Beta!_

 ## Disclosure